jarmand-caw/Eagle_Dashboard/README.md

 # Eagle_Dashboard

-This dashboard was used to allow non-technical users to run monte carlo simulations to project financial statements
+This dashboard was used to allow non-technical users to run monte carlo simulations to project financial statements for a startup company focused on buying and building data centers

 Deployed dashboard can be found at: